Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Ablation studies

-\paragraph{Loss terms} The ablation results about the components of our loss terms are shown in Table \ref{tab:ablation-loss}.
-We first remove both intra-modal training and modality decoupling, i.e., a cross-modal Barlow Twins remains.
-The downstream performance decreased as expected, as neither intra-modal information nor modality-unique information is learned.
-Then we remove intra-modal training and keep modality decoupling, which gives unstable performance change for different modality scenarios.
-This can be explained by the fact that without intra-modal training the unique dimensions can be randomly generated and are not necessarily meaningful.
-Finally, we remove modality decoupling and keep intra-modal training, which gives second best performance among the ablations.
-This confirms the benefits of intra-modal representations which can be a good complement to commonly learnt cross-modal representations.
-All of the above are below the combined DeCUR, proving the effectiveness of the total DeCUR loss.
+The components of the DeCUR loss are ablated in \cref{tab:ablation-loss}, where fine-tuning is conducted without the RDA module.
+As shown, when neither intra-modal nor modality-unique information is learned, the performance of the single cross-modal Barlow Twins (w/o intra\&decoup.) significantly degrades in downstream tasks.
+Additionally, solely incorporating modality decoupling (w/o intra) yields unstable effects in the two scenarios.
+This can be explained by the fact that without intra-modal training the unique dimensions can be randomly decorrelated and are not ensured meaningful.
+When intra-modal training is added (w/o decoup.), the model's performance improves consistently in both scenarios, albeit inferior to DeCUR.
+This underscores the complementary benefits of intra-modal representations to commonly learned cross-modal representations.
+Together, these results affirm the effectiveness of the total DeCUR loss.